 - Increased volatility during pattern formation.

-- Profit target 1.2 times the pole.
+- Profit target set at 1.2 times the pole.

 The time frame tested was from November 30, 2009 until March 30, 2020.
 Other parameters we considered were commission per trade $5, Initial Capital $100,000, Interest Rate 2% (you wish), entire order is filled when trade occurs at limit price or better.
 Backtesting the strategy for ticker: AAPL with no optimization run we got following results: